-- 114. (1) A person infringes the rights of a person having recording rights in relation to a performance who, without his consent - (a) imports into Antigua and Barbuda otherwise than for his private and domestic use; or - (b) in the course of a business possesses sells or lets for hire, offers or exposes for sale or hire or distributes, a recording of the performance which is, and which that person knows or has reason to believe is, an illicit recording.
+- (a) imports into Jamaica otherwise than for his private and domestic use; or - (b) in the course of a business, possesses, sells or lets for hire, offers or exposes for sale or hire, or distributes.

+a recording of the performance which is, and which that person knows or has reason to believe is, an illicit recording.

-- (2) Where in an action for infringement of those rights brought by virtue of this section a defendant shows that the illicit recording was innocently acquired by him or a predecessor in title of his, the remedy in damages available against him in respect of the infringement is an amount not exceeding a reasonable payment in respect of the act complained of. - (3) In subsection (2) "innocently acquired" means that the person acquiring the recording did not know and had no reason to believe that it was an illicit recording.
+(2) Where in an action for infringement of those rights brought by virtue of this section a defendant shows that the illicit recording was innocently acquired by him or a predecessor in title of his, the remedy in damages available against him in respect of the infringement is an amount not exceeding a reasonable payment in respect of the act complained of.

+(3) In subsection (2) "innocently acquired" means that the person acquiring the recording did not know and had no reason to believe that it was an illicit recording.